 Impact Level High

-Specialties Affected Cardiac Surgery, Cardiology, Inpatient Hospital Facilities
+Specialties Affected Cardiac Surgery, Cardiology, Inpatient Hospital Billing, Physician Billing

-Key Action Audit your TMR documentation now against the updated selection criteria — ejection fraction, ischemic viability, and prior therapy failure — before submitting any claims under this policy
+Key Action Audit your TMR claims against the updated patient selection criteria and facility requirements before March 7, 2026

 CMS Transmyocardial Revascularization Coverage Criteria and Medical Necessity Requirements 2026

-To meet medical necessity under this coverage policy, a patient must have severe angina classified as Canadian Cardiovascular Society (CCS) Class III or Class IV.
-Both stable and unstable angina qualify, but the angina must be refractory to standard medical therapy.
-That means drug therapy at maximum tolerated or maximum safe dosages — not just a trial run.
+To meet medical necessity under this CMS coverage policy, a patient must have severe angina classified as Canadian Cardiovascular Society (CCS) Class III or Class IV.
+That applies to both stable and unstable angina.
+The angina must be refractory — meaning drug therapy has been tried at maximum tolerated or maximum safe dosages, and it hasn't worked.

 CMS TMR Exclusions and Non-Covered Indications